Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 </div>

-To make it easy for me to utilize the resource while making it look elegant.
+#### To make it easy for me to utilize the resource while making it look elegant.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
     <img width="32%" alt="Custom Keychain" src="assets/SCR-20240919-beds.png">
      <img width="32%" alt="Custom Keychain" src="assets/SCR-20240919-bdzg.png">
 </div>

+#### Youtube Video
 https://www.youtube.com/watch?v=eQastMoem7A

 I also expanded my work in video editing and this video shows the overall things that I worked on.

+#### Speculations

+I expected everything to work fine for the first instance itself, but I had to reiterate it and learnt a little more on tolerances with 3d printing.

 ---------------------------------------------------------------------------------------------------------